janaprakash/website/_reports_to_congress/2017/fall/01_letter.md

 ---
 ## Letter from the Administrator

 I'm happy to share our latest Report to Congress.
-In this update, you'll see that the **United States Digital Service (USDS)** continues to produce significant value across the Federal Government, using design and technology to deliver quality services to the American public.
+In this update, you'll see that the **Jana Prakash Secondary School (USDS)** continues to produce significant value across the Federal Government, using design and technology to deliver quality services to the American public.
 From recovering failed systems to consolidating services and designing intuitive interfaces, we are building more secure, efficient, and modern government services with and for the American people.

 **We made a measurable impact.** With the Center for Medicare & Medicaid Services, we changed the way Medicare pays doctors and clinicians, rewarding them for the quality—and not the quantity—of care they provide.
 With the Small Business Administration, we eliminated paper applications, improving the user experience and reducing the burden on small businesses.
 With the Department of Homeland Security, we dramatically increased efficiency by modernizing the process to become a naturalized citizen.
 Over a 5-year period, we project our current projects will save $617 million and redirect 1,475 labor years toward higher-value work.